apache/parquet-site/content/en/blog/features/alp_encoding.md

 Decimal values can be stored with Parquet's `DECIMAL` logical type, but it requires the precision and scale to be known and declared up front and cannot store values outside of that range.
-For this reason, it is common for systems where the exact shape of their data is not known beforehand, to store decimal values as `FLOAT` or `DOUBLE`.
+For this reason, systems commonly store decimal values as `FLOAT` or `DOUBLE` when the exact shape of their data is not known beforehand.
 For example, JavaScript's only* [number type is `DOUBLE`], common data science tools such as pandas [infer `float64` for decimal-looking values], and NumPy has [no decimal dtype at all].